 - Assessment of Fundamental Knowledge examination results sent directly from NDEB (applicants may request test results to be sent using the NDEB online portal)

-- Letter of Application that details verifiable clinical and academic experience
+- Letter of Application and curriculum vitae that outlines verifiable clinical and academic experiences

 - If applicable, the following supporting documents: